mr-alimuhammadi/song-player/README.md

-# song_player
+# Song Player

-A new Flutter project.
+A Flutter application for playing songs from a selected folder.
+This project allows users to choose a folder containing music files and play them using the just_audio package.

 ## Getting Started